 Is New York a safe expat destination?

-Despite its nitty-gritty reputation of past, New York is a safe place to live with about the same amount of criminal activity that would be expected from any global metropolis.
-For the most part, crime is relegated to specific city areas; certain parts of the Bronx and Queens have somewhat rough neighbourhoods that are not recommended, though other parts of these boroughs and the city in general are perfectly safe.
-However, it's still a good idea to remain security-conscious, especially when careful walking home alone at night or taking the subway after 11pm.
+Despite its gritty reputation (mostly earned in the '70s and '80s), New York is a safe place to live, with about the same amount of criminal activity that would be expected in any large global metropolis.
+For the most part, crime is relegated to specific city areas; certain parts of the Bronx and Queens have somewhat rough neighbourhoods that are not recommended, though other parts of these boroughs and the city are perfectly safe.
+That said, it's still a good idea to remain security conscious, especially when walking home alone at night or taking the subway after 11pm.